CalMatters/mailchimp-bots/README.md

 export MAILCHIMP_KEY='abc....123'
 export MAILCHIMP_SERVER='usXX'
 ```
 Run the `get_info.py` script in the `data_samples` folder.
-Three JSONs should appear.
+The script generates three JSON files.
 Open `folders.json` and find the folder your campaigns are saved in.
 If you have more than 50 folders, you may need to raise the count, or use `offset` until you find the correct id.

 _Example Data_
 ```